spack/spack/lib/spack/docs/packaging_guide.rst

 Packages can use the ``self.test_suite.stage`` property to access this setting.
-Other package properties that provide access to spec-specific subdirectories and files are described in :ref:`accessing staged files <accessing-files>`.
+Other package properties that provide access to spec-specific subdirectories and files are described in :ref:`accessing-files`.

-.. admonition:: Each spec being tested is given its own test stage directory.
+.. admonition:: Each spec being tested has its own test stage directory.

-   The test stage is the path to the stage directories of the **test suite**.
+   The ``config:test_stage`` option is the path to the stage directories of the **test suite**.
 Therefore, it is the root directory for **all specs** being tested at the same time.

 .. tip::

-   Use ``self.test_suite.test_dir_for_spec(self.spec)`` within the package test recipe to obtain its spec-specific test stage directory.
+   Use ``self.test_suite.test_dir_for_spec(self.spec)`` within the package test recipe to obtain the spec-under-test's test stage directory.

 .. _adding-standalone-tests: